Unleash the POWER of Parenthood!

 The image to the left tells the story.
 If your child were 50 months old, your KinderKronicle Library would include 50 months of material available at your fingertips.
 You could read an article or two while waiting for an appointment, or show a relevant tip to a friend at lunch.
 Or, perhaps you want to quickly refer to an article you read five months ago—it is all available at the swipe of a finger.

-KinderKronicle’s content for each issue usually includes a brief introduction of the subject matter, a discussion of the information, ideas, and/or parenting principles involved, as well as how they apply to parenting a child at the given age, and references to the source material in case a parent wants to dig deeper.
+KinderKronicle’s content for each issue usually includes a brief introduction by our Executive Director of the subject matter, a discussion of the information, ideas, and/or parenting principles involved, as well as how they apply to parenting a child at the given age, and references to the source material in case a parent wants to dig deeper.

 The parenting material that ultimately ends up being used in KinderKronicle is generally gleaned from multiple reputable sources.
 It is distilled down to text and images that are user- friendly with good eye-appeal, as the articles are intended to be an accessible, quick read.